 Cameron Arias – FCS/Youth Development offers more to 4-H members than self-esteem, public speaking, and livestock programs.
 4-H also offers young women and men the chance to be part of fashion competitions, which include construction, design, and buying , as well as other home economic type projects.
 These projects can be entered for competition or simply made as a hobby.
 Other topics include diabetes and cancer education.
 For more information contact her at (979)864-1558 ext.
 123.

-Elizabeth McMahon – Horticulture Plants dying?
+Open – Horticulture Plants dying?
 Can’t get your tomatoes to ripen?
-As the Horticulture Extension agent she may be able to help you get the horticulture answers you need.
+The Horticulture Extension agent may be able to help you get the horticulture answers you need.
 Duties include answering horticulture and native plant themed questions, offering horticultural consultation to home and business owners and providing horticulture and green industry educational programing.
-Got a plant you can’t identify?
-Bring it up to the office or send her pictures of the plant in an email.
-She also serves as the Master Gardener coordinator and adviser.
-For more information contact her at (979) 864-1558 ext.128.
+The agent also serves as the Master Gardener coordinator and adviser.
+For more information on joining, call (979) 864-1558 ext.110 or email Becky Duke.
 Whether you’ve got a green thumb or not, gardening in Brazoria County poses real challenges to area gardeners.
 The Brazoria County Master Gardener volunteer training program is an opportunity to learn the latest tips and tools from garden experts who know how to deal with these problems, and do it well.
 Master Gardeners Volunteer Hotline can be reached at (979) 864-1558 ext.
 119.

-Kelsey Schueler – 4-H is a youth development community of more than 6 million young people across America learning leadership, citizenship and life skills.
+Open – 4-H is a youth development community of more than 6 million young people across America learning leadership, citizenship and life skills.
 4-H teaches participants not only about agriculture and the world around them, but also about themselves and their own leadership abilities.
 Focuses of the 4-H program are leadership skills building, self-esteem enhancing, and public speaking programs in addition to the livestock and horse programs offered for members.
 To get involved contact her at (979)864-1558 ext.
-117.
+114.

 Call in and ask us about: